ryanstraits/ryanstraits.github.io/about.md

 Ok, so why start off an "About" section" with such an odd, revealing factoid about myself?
 Well, because that's kind of what I am hoping the purpose of this blog is going to be.
 As I approach the middle chapters of life, I have come to realize that I'm not nearly as cool as I think  myself to be.
 And that one of the most valuable things I have to offer you as a reader is transparency.

 Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium, or Facebook, or somewhere similar.
-Well, because I think that transparency requires a level of intimacy that might get steamrolled in a more "public" platform.
-And I also, I coded a lot of this site by myself and honestly, that makes it much more fun for me.

-I'm a millennial, but just barely.
+Well, I'm a millennial, but just barely.
 I made the cut on the front end of the generation by just a year or two.
-This is evidenced by the fact that I am indeed writing to you right now in blog form and not through Snapchat.
+So thus, blog form makes just a little bit more sense to me than Snapchat.
 I consider myself on the sufficiently and properly bandaged side of the bleeding edge.
-I'm a dad and a husband, so you're going to see that reflected in far too much of what I write about.
-I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.
+Well, because I think that the transparency I'm aiming for requires a level of intimacy that might get steamrolled in a more "public" platform.
+And also, I coded a lot of this site by myself and honestly, I need all the cool I can get at this point.

-Besides wearing no-prescription Warby Parker's, here are a few other random tidbits about me.
+Besides wearing zero-prescription Warby Parker's far after I had corrective eye surgery, here are a few other random tidbits about me.
+I was born in Northeast Ohio but now live in Kansas City.
 My favorite TV show is and always will be MacGyver.
-My favorite musician is Bruce Springsteen.
+My favorite musician is Bruce Springsteen and there ain't no one bigger or badder than The Boss.
 I still consider Seth Cohen [a fashion icon](https://twitter.com/ryanstraits/status/817788129298042886).
-Chocolate chip cookies > donuts.
-By day, I'm a Project Manager and deal with far more important matters
+I'll take a chocolate chip cookie over a donut any day.
+By trade, I'm an Engineer but as of 2017, have moved in the Project Management realm.

+I'm husband to an amazing girl and a doting dad to two of the coolest kids this side of the Mississippi, so you're going to see that reflected in far too much of what I write about.
+I'm going to go ahead and just pre-apologize for all the gushing and fawning right here to save myself the trouble later on.

 Lastly, I wear the glasses because my wife likes them and I damn well want to.